 Krapp played amateur ball in Detroit and moved up to semi-pro in 1905.
 In 1906 he joined the Tecumseh Indians in the Class D Southern Michigan League.
 The team struggled, but Krapp established a reputation on the hill and the base paths.
 On August 10 he beat Mt.
 Clemens 2-1 in 12 innings and scored both runs for Tecumseh.
 In later years with the Cleveland Naps he batted .250 and was considered one of the fastest runners on the team, almost as swift as Joe Jackson.

 The Southern Michigan League expanded to eight teams in 1907.
 Tecumseh got off to a strong start on their way to the title.
 Krapp was beaned in early June and released by Tecumseh.
 He was signed soon after by the Flint Vehicles who were in last place and winless.
-Krapp made his first start for them on June 8 and beat Battle Creek to make the team’s record 1-17.
-In July he tossed back-to-back shutouts against Tecumseh and Bay City.
-He added three more scoreless innings after that for a 21-inning streak.
+Krapp made his first start for them on June 8 and beat Battle Creek to make the team’s record 1-16.
+In July he tossed back-to-back shutouts against Tecumseh and Bay City; and authored scoreless streaks of 25 and 27 innings during the season.
 Besides pitching he played outfield.
-Krapp was credited with the longest home run of the season at the Flint park with his June 30th blast.
+Krapp was credited with the longest home run of the season at Athletic Park in Flint with his June 29th blast.

 In 1908 the Vehicles moved up to seventh place with Krapp as staff ace and more frequent outfielder.
 He played 79 games and batted .232, better than four of the regulars.
 In 1909 the team added 41-year old John Roach to the pitching staff.
 Roach had been playing since before Krapp’s birth and still had enough left to win 16 games as part of a four-man rotation.
 Relieved of playing the outfield, Krapp focused on his pitching and led the league in wins with 23 as Flint barely missed beating out Saginaw for the pennant.
 Portland in the PCL drafted him for 1910.